yiseoffline/yiseoffline/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Hankuk University of Foreign Language
+- 🔭 I’m currently working on Hankuk University of Foreign Studies
 - 🌱 I’m currently learning Computer Engineering
 - 📫 How to reach me: lsy0476@hufs.ac.kr